elmarmertens/CCMMoutlierVAR-code/README.md

 -- `VARSVt` is SV with $t$ errors, called SV-t
--- `VARSVdummy` is the VAR with SV and separate dummies for each month of COVID -- `VARSVobar` is the common-outlier variant of the SVO model.
--- `VARSV*ar1*` are model variants with AR(1) processes (instead of RW) for SV
+-- `VARSVdummy` is the VAR with SV and separate dummies for each month of COVID -- `VARSVobar` is the common-outlier variant of the SVO model -- `VARSV*ar1*` are model variants with AR(1) processes (instead of RW) for SV

 ## To prepare input data

-The folder `data` contains code to transform raw data, obtained from FRED-MD, into data files for subsequent use by the analytical routines in the repository's root folder.
+The folder `data` contains code to transform raw data, obtained from FRED-MD, into data files for subsequent use by the analytical routines in the repository's main folder.

 The raw data file that serves as input is `2021-04.csv`, which reflects the 2021-04 vintage of FRED-MD and is available under that name from https://research.stlouisfed.org/econ/mccracken/fred-databases/.

-The script `generate_freddata.m` selects the appropriate contents of `2021-04.csv` and prepares an output files called `fredMD16-2021-04.csv` that contains the 16-variable data inputs  (after all necessary transformations) as described in Table 1 of the paper.
+The script `generate_freddata.m` selects the appropriate contents of `2021-04.csv` and prepares an output file called `fredMD16-2021-04.csv` that contains the 16-variable data inputs  (after all necessary transformations) as described in Table 1 of the paper.
 The script also prepares LaTeX output to produce Table 1 of the paper.

 The supplementary appendix also contains an alternative specification of our VAR models using variables in levels rather than differences.
 To prepare data for this specification, use `generate_freddataLEVELS.m` which generates `fredMD16levels-2021-04.csv`.

-Copies of `fredMD16-2021-04.csv` and  `fredMD16levels-2021-04.csv` have been stored in the root folder of this repository for future use.
+Copies of `fredMD16-2021-04.csv` and  `fredMD16levels-2021-04.csv` have been stored in the main folder of this repository for further use as described below.
 (In case of data updates, these copies are not created automatically but must be made manually by the user.)

-Plots of the transformed input data, as shown in Section I of the supplementary appendix, are produced by calling `chartData16.m` contained in the root folder of this repository.
+Plots of the transformed input data, as shown in Section I of the supplementary appendix, are produced by calling `chartData16.m` contained in the main folder of this repository.

 ## To estimate models